 By receiving dementia care within your own home, you have the benefit of the comfort of your usual surroundings, as well as a companion matched to your interests who will help you in continuing with your hobbies.
 With a specialist alongside you, your safety and reassurance is catered for as they help motivate you throughout each day.

 With a dementia care service tailored to you and your requirements, our Ipswich home care branch will work with you and your loved ones to create a flexible care package that leaves you in complete control.
-From weekly visiting care in the early stages to full time live-in care as your condition develops, your care plan can change as your needs do; with a dedicated carer encouraging the freedom of engaging in your usual routine, and without having to leave your home.
+From weekly visiting care in the early stages to full time live-in care in Ipswich as your condition develops, your care plan can change as your needs do; with a dedicated carer encouraging the freedom of engaging in your usual routine, and without having to leave your home.

 Whether your condition requires a little help with household duties and a regular chat, or full-time supervision to provide personal care and clinical support, we can supply you with all the help you need to feel confident in your daily tasks and enjoy each day.